What To Bring

 - Please remember to bring your ski boots, outerwear, goggles, gloves & helmet.

-- As we are remotely located and all gear is transported, as you are, by helicopter.
-We ask that you each pack lightly and limit your luggage to one bag of 25 pounds, not including your ski boots.
+- As we are remotely located and all gear is transported, as you are, by helicopter, we ask that you each pack lightly and limit your luggage to one (soft sided) bag of 25 pounds, not including your ski boots.
 If you plan to bring skis, please note that if there is no room on the helicopter, they may be left behind.

-- If you are flying to Kelowna, we recommend that you carry your boots on as carry-on baggage.
+- If you are flying to Williams Lake, we recommend that you carry your boots on as carry-on baggage.
 If your bag does not make it, we can outfit you with clothing, but without your boots, skiing won’t be very fun.

 - Wi-Fi is available throughout the main lodge.
 This is a Satellite system and is great for keeping in touch via email while at the lodge.
 It is not designed for streaming videos, downloading large data files, or video conferencing.
 It is free for your use, but please don’t expect the same speeds as you get at home.